ShaohuiLin/GAL/README.md

 ## Running Code

-In this code, you can run our Resnet-56 model on CIFAR10 dataset.
+In this code, you can run our models on CIFAR10 dataset.
 The code has been tested by Python 3.6, [Pytorch 0.4.1](https://pytorch.org/) and CUDA 9.0 on Ubuntu 16.04.